Plan 9 from Outer Space: Criswell's introduction

-Government conspiracy
+Themes

 Through Jeff's initial conversation with his wife, the film introduces the notion of a government and military conspiracy to cover up information on documented UFO sightings.
 This notion was clearly influenced by the emergence and increased popularity of a UFO conspiracy theory.
 But the implications for the public's distrust of the government were atypical for a 1950s American film.
 Anti-statist ideas became more popular in the 1960s, when the subject became "safe" for mainstream cinema to explore.
 In this area, the film was ahead of its time.

-Message from the aliens

-The film contains a cautionary message from the aliens.
+Plan 9 from Outer Space also contains a cautionary message, delivered by the aliens.
 The earliest use of this concept in film was probably in The Day the Earth Stood Still (1951), and it had since seen frequent use in science fiction films.
 The idea was that humanity's self-destructive behavior was the real threat, not any external source of danger.

 Connection to other films by Wood

-The film has been considered a sequel to Wood's earlier film, Bride of the Monster, due to the fact that Paul Marco's policeman character, named Kelton, appears in both films.
-"Kelton" also appears in Wood’s follow-up film, Night of the Ghouls, along with other characters from Bride of the Monster.
+Plan 9 from Outer Space has been considered a sequel to Wood's earlier film, Bride of the Monster, due to the fact that Paul Marco's policeman character, named Kelton, appears in both films.
+"Kelton" also appears in Wood's follow-up film, Night of the Ghouls, along with other characters from Bride of the Monster.
 The three films can thus be characterized as inhabiting the same cinematic universe, and as a unit have been referred to as the "Kelton Trilogy".